aryan-at-ul/temperature-monitoring-system/README.md

 ## Development Notes

-This proof-of-concept demonstrates enterprise-grade patterns including:
+This proof-of-concept demonstrates key backend patterns including:
-- Microservices architecture with service independence
+- Modular service design with independent components
-- Message queue-based data processing
+- Queue-based data processing pipeline
-- Token-based API authentication
+- Basic API authentication with tokens
-- Comprehensive test coverage
+- Test suite for endpoint validation
-- CLI tools for system management
+- Command-line tools for data management
-- Real-time monitoring capabilities
+- Simple monitoring and status checking

-Each Python module is designed to run as an independent service, enabling deployment flexibility and scalability for production environments.
+Each Python module can be run as a separate process, showing how the system could be adapted for distributed deployment if needed.